CityOfZion/wallet-connect-sdk/README.md

 # WalletConnect SDK

+⚠ Warning: To stay compatible with the Wallets, all Dapps will need to upgrade.
+Read the [Migration Document](MIGRATION.md) to understand how and more important **when** to do it.

+---

 A COZ WalletConnect 2.0 SDK for ecosystem tools.
 WcSdk is an auxiliary library built on top of [walletconnect](https://github.com/WalletConnect/walletconnect-monorepo).